- Grand Vintage North Jersey Trail – South to North

 A few short minutes away, you will find Brook Hollow Winery, a family farm winery nestled in the heart of the scenic Delaware Water Gap area of New Jersey.
 Each hand-crafted wine is fermented, aged and bottled by the family.
 They pride themselves in delivering dry complex varietals that can be enjoyed alone or easily paired with your favorite meal.
 When you visit, be sure to try a customer favorite, the Cranberry Wine made from 100% fresh NJ Cranberries!

-Travel a bit east into Wantage to visit Ventimiglia Vineyards.
+Now travel northeast into Wantage to visit Ventimiglia Vineyards.
 Owners Anne and Gene Ventimiglia have been making wine for decades and have finally decided to share their talents.
 Their tasting room is inviting and friendly.
 You will feel like part of the family when you join Anne and Gene to taste their wines.

 A little farther East, nestled in the beautiful Sussex Skylands, you will find Cava Winery.
 Winemaker and owner, Anthony Riccio, spent a good portion of his youth in Morris County working on a farm.
 In his adult years, after traveling the Tuscan countryside with his wife Deneah Bledsoe and watching working hands take grapes from vine to wine, he decided to bring his heritage and their passion for winemaking back to the region where his love for working the land began.